denmanhill/rpi-lego-car/README.md

 # rpi-lego-car
 The is the code used to drive around a Raspberry Pi powered technic lego car i built with my kids.
+There are a few main components - a technic lego car with mindstorm motors.
+A webcam to watch where you are driving mounted on the car.
+A raspberry PI to drive the motors and the webcam.
+Battery pack to power the RPI and the motors.
+Lastly a server to host the webpage showing the output of the webcam and the control to move around the car.